 - “Check engine light" is illuminated with an OBD code indicating it's thermostat-related.
 Multiple codes could indicate a thermostat problem, such as P0128 or P0125.

 - No heat or little heat in the passenger compartment

 - Engine runs rough or there are fluctuations in engine performance

-Have you noticed a car thermostat issue?
-CONTACT US TODAY.
+Have you noticed a car thermostat issue? get in touch today.